noahgrant/resourcerer/docs/advanced_topics.md

         1. We can modify the url in the component’s `componentDidUpdate`/`useEffect` (either url path or query parameter), which will filter the prop down.

         When we provide using method (a), the dependent prop can be changed but not removed.
 When we provide using method (b), the dependent prop can be changed or removed.

+       As an example of how we might be able to remove a dependent prop via method (b), consider someone navigating to a `/todos` url that auto-navigates to the first todo item and displays its details.
+The `todoItem` details resource depends on a `todoId` prop, which it gets in a `useEffect` via changing the url once the `todos` resource loads.
+So now we’re at `/todos/todo1234`.
+But if the user clicks the back button, we’ll be back at `/todos` with a cached `todos` resource and `PENDING` `todoItem` resource, and all three loading states set to `false`.
+(Yes, this is a bit contrived because you should actually replace the history entry in this case, but hopefully it helps to illuminate the issue.)

-        So if we use method (b) and remove the dependent prop, we enter a state where `isLoading`, `hasLoaded`, and `hasErrored` are all false.
-And since we have to wait for a `componentDidUpdate`/`useEffect` to re-update the url with the dependent prop, a lifecycle passes with this state, and there’s really nothing we can do about it.
+        So if we remove the dependent prop, we enter a state where `isLoading`, `hasLoaded`, and `hasErrored` are all false.
+And since we have to wait for a `useEffect` to re-auto-update the url with the dependent prop, a lifecycle passes with this state, and there’s really nothing we can do about it.

-        And again—`hasInitiallyLoaded` is still true and the model prop is empty, which can cause layout issues if you use, for example, an overlaid loader over a previously-rendered component.
+        And again—`hasInitiallyLoaded` is still true and the `todoItemModel` model prop is empty, which can cause layout issues if you use, for example, an overlaid loader over a previously-rendered component.
 For this reason, if using classes/`withResources`, such a previously-rendered component should use `nextProps.hasLoaded` instead of `!nextProps.isLoading` in its `shouldComponentUpdate`:

         ```js
         // overlay-wrapped component, where a loader will show over previously-rendered children,